 Food: Lunch and snacks will be provided, but not breakfast or dinner.

 Cost: The program will cost $1049 per person, but we have ample scholarships available.
-If interested, please apply.
-Do not let cost deter you from applying.

 Our Wayfinder Programs are our core direct service offering, and give students a break from their usual routine to take time to deeply explore and reflect on their lives.